-The Future Neighborhood Scenario offers an example of one possible way that new neighborhoods could develop in an area immediately around the new Archibald Alexander Elementary School.
-The purpose of this exercise is not to prescribe a precise layout and mix of uses that are required for future development or to preclude development in other areas of the district.
-Rather, the scenario is meant to demonstrate how, based on topography and existing features (easements, major roads, and established trail or street connections) the area could develop in accord with lowa City's subdivision regulations, zoning code, and the goals for walkability and sense of place included in this district plan.
-The scenario illustrates a potential street network and a mix of housing types, locations of parks, open space, and trails, as well as commercial or mixed use areas.
+One scenario of the future development in the South District is shown in the future land use maps on pages 60-61The Future Neighborhood Scenario offers an example of one possible way that new neighborhoods could develop in an area immediately around the new Archibald Alexander Elementary School.
+The purpose of these maps this exercise is not to prescribe a precise layout and mix of uses that are required for future development or to preclude development in other areas of the district.
+Rather, the scenario is meant to demonstrate how, based on topography and existing features (easements, major roads, and established trail or street connections) the area could develop in accord with Iowa City's subdivision regulations and zoning code, including any new form-based code standards, and the goals for walkability and sense of place included in this district plan.
+The mapscenario-illustrates a potential street network and a mix of housing types, locations of parks, open space, and trails, as well as commercial or mixed use areas.

 As development occurs, each subdivision will contribute to the overall quality and sustainability of the entire district by enhancing walkability and connectivity.
-Preserving opportunity for a small neighborhood commercial or mixed use development at the intersection of McCollister Boulevard and Sycamore Street may help to create a community anchor for the surrounding neighborhoods.
+Preserving opportunities for a-small neighborhood commercial or mixed use development, including at the intersection of McCollister Boulevard and Sycamore Street, may-helps to-create a-community anchors for the surrounding neighborhoods.

 This Neighborhood Scenario illustrates a concept for maximizing connectivity to allow greater access to neighborhood assets such as parks, trails, and schools.
 Residential areas provide an attractive and vibrant mix of well-designed housing types and densities.
-The neighborhood concept is anchored by a small, mixed-use commercial area.
+The neighborhood concept is anchored by a small, mixed use commercial area.